radarlog/imagedbot/README.md

 USAGE
 -----

-You can schedule list of images to be downloaded from init url page:
+You can schedule list of images to be downloaded from url's list pages.
+Another way to schedule images' list is set certain files in root folder with url per line as params

 ```
-./bot shedule
+./bot shedule [file1] [file2] [fileN]
 ```

 You can download scheduled images and save to local `/storage` folder.
-Optional you can choose queues.
-If you avoid it, all queues would be used
+Optional you can choose certain queues.
+If you avoid it, all active queues would be used

 ```
-./bot parse/download [download] [failed]
+./bot parse/download [download] [failed] [randomTube]
 ```